CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 ## Goal

-Setup custom images
+By completing this challenge you will:

+- What are environment images and how to configure them in Microsoft dev box and GitHub Codespaces.
+- Diferentiate which tool could be your option in your next project
+- Start a project in your pre-configured cloud environment development

-### Task 1: Create app in Microsoft Dev Box
+### Task 1: Create a reusable Microsoft dev box image ready for a spring boot project

 - Create an index html file
 - Write a simple Header "Hello World"